nareshbhatia/mobx-state-router/README.md

 ```

 ### HistoryAdapter
 The `HistoryAdapter` is responsible for keeping the browser address bar and the `RouterState` in sync.
-It also provides a `goBack()` method to go back in browser history.
+It also provides a `goBack()` method to go back in history.

 ```
 export class HistoryAdapter {